Repairs and Maintenance

 How to Get Your Landlord to do Minor Repairs

 Probably the best way to encourage your landlord to take action is to put it in writing, which gives the landlord the opportunity to mull it over before deciding.
 For instance, a verbal request may easily be denied, but a well-written request often is much more persuasive.
 You can elaborate on how the repair will benefit the landlord, for instance, while making other salient points.
-If it's a running toilet, for example, you could discuss the additional cost of your water bill as a result (and if the landlord pays the water bill, he or she may be even more motivated to fix the leak).
+If it's a leaky refrigerator, for example, you could discuss the additional cost of your water bill as a result (and if the landlord pays the water bill, he or she may be even more motivated to fix the leak).

 Depending on the type of repair being requested, you may be able to explain the potential for injury if it is not fixed.
 A rotting staircase leading up to your apartment could result in an injury that ultimately will cost the landlord much more than simply fixing it.